gruunday/Panoptes/technical_manual/technical_manual.md

 #### Installing the OS

+We need to install the software on an sd card to boot the raspberry pi from.

 First we need to download the kali linux image from [kali website](https://www.offensive-security.com/kali-linux-arm-images/#1493408272250-e17e9049-9ce8)

 Or with the following command